In Lexum, you do not write long, monolithic scripts or functions that run indefinitely.

 If the script crashes on line 400, the operating system simply drops the execution context.
 When the engineer reruns the script, they must manually write "idempotency checks" (if database_exists: skip) for the first 399 lines, or risk corrupting the system.

-The Ved Compiler forces you to break Transitions into Execution Slices.
+The Lexum Compiler forces you to break Transitions into Execution Slices.

 What is a Slice?